mjfrigaard/sap/README.md

-# shinyAppPkg
+# moviesApp

-`shinyAppPkg` provides the code examples in the [Shiny App-Packages](https://mjfrigaard.github.io/shinyap/).
+`moviesApp` provides the code examples in the [Shiny App-Packages](https://mjfrigaard.github.io/shinyap/).

 ## Code for book